Uniform Asymptotic Inference and the Bootstrap After Model Selection: Introduction

 \section{Introduction}

-There has been a recent surge of work on inference in modern regression problems, see, e.g., \citet{zhangconf,buhlsignif,vdgsignif,montahypo2,montahypo1} for population-based inference in high-dimensional linear models, and also \citet{posi,LTTT2013,exactlar,exactlasso,optimalinf,bachoc2014} for projection-based inference after model selection.
-Our interest in this paper stems in particular from the work of \citet{exactlar}, who developed a method to produce valid p-values and confidence intervals for adaptively fitted coefficients from sequential regression procedures like forward stepwise regression (FS), least angle regression (LAR), or the lasso (the lasso is meant to be thought of as tracing out a sequence of models along its solution path, as the penalty parameter descends from $\lambda=\infty$ to $\lambda=0$).
+There has been a recent surge of work on conducting formally valid inference in a regression setting after a model selection event has occurred, see \citet{berk2013valid,lockhart2014significance,tibshirani2016exact, lee2016exact,fithian2014optimal,bachoc2014valid}, just to name a few.
+Our interest in this paper stems in particular from the work of \citet{tibshirani2016exact}, who presented a method to produce valid p-values and confidence intervals for adaptively fitted coefficients from any given step of a sequential regression procedure like forward stepwise regression (FS), least angle regression (LAR), or the lasso (the lasso is meant to be thought of as tracing out a sequence of models along its solution path, as the penalty parameter descends from $\lambda=\infty$ to $\lambda=0$).
 These authors use a statistic that is carefully crafted to be pivotal after conditioning on the model selection event.
-This idea is not specific to the sequential regression setting, and is an example of a broader framework that we might call {\it selective pivotal inference}, applicable to many other settings, e.g., developed in \citet{TLT2013,exactlasso,exactscreen,exactstep,exactmeans,exactpca,optimalinf}.
+This idea is not specific to the sequential regression setting, and is an example of a broader framework that we might call {\it selective pivotal inference}, applicable in many other settings, as in, e.g., \citet{taylor2016inference,lee2016exact, lee2014exact,loftus2014significance,reid2017post, choi2014selecting,fithian2014optimal,hyun2016exact}.

-A key to the method in \citet{exactlar} (and much of the work in selective pivotal inference) is the assumption of normal errors.
-To fix notation, consider the regression of a response $Y \in \R^n$ on predictor variables $X_1,\ldots X_d \in \R^n$, stacked together as columns of a matrix $X \in \R^{n\times d}$.
-We will treat the predictors $X$ are fixed (nonrandom), and assume that the response is drawn from the model
+A key to the methodology in \citet{tibshirani2016exact} (and much of the work in selective pivotal inference) is to the assumption of normality of the errors.
+To fix notation, consider the regression of a response $Y \in \R^n$ on predictor variables $X_1,\ldots,X_d \in \R^n$, stacked together as columns of a matrix $X \in \R^{n\times d}$.
+We will treat the predictors $X$ are fixed (nonrandom), and assume the model